 If you are interested in nominating a Veteran for this award please contact your veteran organization to discuss sending in a nomination worksheet.

-The American Legion Post 275 and American Legion Post 353 proudly and enthusiastically nominate William “Bill” Kmelius, United States Army veteran, as the 2020 Charles H. Tracy Award Recipient.
+The American Legion Post 353 proudly and enthusiastically nominates Paul Barabani, retired United States Army Colonel, as the 2022 Charles H. Tracy Award Recipient.

 Paul began his service in the United States Army in 1983 and continued to serve for 19 years before retiring in 2002.
 Throughout his time in the military, Paul received many decorations, medals, and badges for his bravery and courage including; Military Outstanding Volunteer Service Medal, Legion of Merit, Meritorious Service Medal and countless more.

 After his retirement from the military, Paul continued serving the veteran community as he became the Administrative Assistant to the chief Medical Officer at the Veterans Administration facility in Leeds.
 After holding that position for some time, Paul parted from the VA and became the Superintendent of the Soldiers Home in Holyoke where he worked until he retired in 2015.
 Paul’s service to country and his fellow veterans was displayed immensely within the past couple years as he was one of the leaders of the Holyoke Soldier’s Home Coalition.
 His awareness of the situation and his well-maintained records helped bring the message to the legislature of the Commonwealth that the Soldiers Home needed to be returned to its mission of providing care with dignity and honor to the veterans of the Commonwealth.

 Although now retired from full time employment, Paul continues his involvement and service to the veteran community in Western Mass.
 Currently, Paul is the President of the Friends of the Massachusetts Veterans’ Memorial Cemetery in Agawam as well as the sight coordinator for Wreaths across America at the cemetery.